-The Virtual Terminal Interface (VTI) gives you access to four virtual terminals which you can swap between using the <BREAK> key.

-A system of interconnected local area networks that span a wide geographical area.
+The Virtual Terminal Interface (VTI) gives you access to four virtual Virtual Terminal Interface terminals which you can swap between using the <BREAK> key. wide area network A system of interconnected local area networks that span a wide geographical (WAN) area.
 Window, icon, mouse and pull down menu system.
-A visual interface system, which uses the mouse and pointer as the basis of the interface between the user and the computer.

-Area of the screen designated for a particular activity or display - for example, a notepad window used to write a document, or a directory window used to display the contents of a disc.
+A visual interface system, WIMP system which uses the mouse and pointer as the basis of the interface between the user and the computer.
+Area of the screen designated for a particular activity or display - for window example, a notepad window used to write a document, or a directory window used to display the contents of a disc.
 Windows can be moved, resized, hidden and closed.
 If the contents of the window are too large to display at once, you can move through the contents making different parts visible using the scroll arrows and scroll bars.

-A program that allows you to move, resize and scroll and perform other operations upon windows produced by the X Window System.

-A set of programs that allows you to divide up your screen into portions so that you can run more than one program at the same time.

-The window system supplied with RISC iX on your R140 workstation.
+A program that allows you to move, resize and scroll and perform other window manager operations upon windows produced by the X Window System.
+A set of programs that allows you to divide up your screen into portions so window system that you can run more than one program at the same time.
+X Window System The window system supplied with RISC iX on your R140 workstation.

-98 Glossary
+Glossary